paemuri/menu-bw/README.md

 - [ ] Allow authenticating from menu instead of yad
 - [ ] Choose what to copy in the menu

-For now, the only API difference this have from the original code is that `dmenuOpts` became `menuCmd`, and the default value is now `dmenu -i -l 10`.
+For now, the only API difference is that `dmenuOpts` became `menuCmd`, and its default value is now `dmenu -i -l 10`.

 # Original README